Arrow Dartgoby, Ptereleotris evides (Jordan & Hubbs 1925)

 Distribution

-Rottnest Island to the Dampier Archipelago, and offshore reefs of Western Australia, Ashmore Reef, Timor Sea, to Sydney, New South Wales; also reefs in the Coral Sea, Elizabeth and Middleton Reefs, Lord Howe Island and Norfolk Island in the Tasman Sea, and Cocos (Keeling) islands and Christmas Island in the eastern Indian Ocean.
+Rottnest Island to the Dampier Archipelago, and offshore reefs of north Western Australia, Ashmore Reef, Timor Sea, to Batemans Bay, New South Wales; also reefs in the Coral Sea, Elizabeth and Middleton Reefs, Lord Howe Island and Norfolk Island in the Tasman Sea, and Cocos (Keeling) Islands and Christmas Island in the eastern Indian Ocean.
 Elsewhere the species is widespread in the Indo-west-central Pacific central Pacific.

 Inhabits outer reef slopes, lagoons and bays.
-Pairs o small groups of juveniles hover 1-2 m above the bottom to feed on zooplankton.
-Usually swims away when threatened rather than darting into a burrow like other dart gobies.
+Adult pairs, or small groups of juveniles hover 1-2 m above the bottom to feed on zooplankton.

 Features